 Primarily, there are three types of eating disorders - anorexia nervosa, binge eating disorder, bulimia nervosa.
 Anorexia nervosa and bulimia nervosa are the two eating disorders that are strongly associated with exercise addiction.

-In many people, the primary goal in life is to lose weight and this motivation of weight loss becomes extreme, it leads to the occurrence of eating disorders.
-Anorexia nervosa is a serious and life threatening disorder which is characterized by starvation and excessive weight loss.
+In many people, the primary goal in life is to lose weight and this motivation of weight loss becomes extreme, which leads to the occurrence of eating disorders.
+Anorexia nervosa is a serious and life-threatening disorder that is characterized by starvation and excessive weight loss.
 People who suffer from anorexia nervosa live with an intense fear of weight gain, even though they are underweight.
 Self-starvation is the characteristic trait in people having anorexia nervosa.

 Can genetics cause exercise addiction?

 Yes, there is evidence that states that genetics can play a role in contributing to the development of exercise addiction.
 One mechanism that states the role of genetics in exercise addiction is that genetics play a role in regulating opioid activity.
 There is no doubt in saying that the endogenous opioid system is a key factor that generates addictions.